hl7-eu/xShare/input/pagecontent/business.md

 Examples of usage of the Yellow Button are provided in the [usage scenario page](usage-scenarios.html).

-**Note: a product claiming to implement the Yellow Button is not required to support all of the listed features**
+**Note: a product implementing the Yellow Button is not required to support all of the listed features**

 ### Key Features